arthurmchr/moon/README.md

 $(featureName) git rebase dev
 ```

+Only rebase if you are working alone on your feature branch, otherwhile do a merge !

 When our feature is completed, we do a last rebase as described above.
 Thanks to this :

 - we ensure that the maintainer will be able to merge easily